atlanmod/scalable-views-heterogeneous-models/README.md

 ## Running the benchmarks

-The easiest option is to use our pre-built [Docker image](docker-image) which contains everything you need to run the benchmarks.
+The easiest option is to use our pre-built [Docker image][docker-image] which contains everything you need to run the benchmarks.

 If you want to change the code of the benchmarks, or are using other versions of